reactome/experiment-digester/README.md

 java -jar target/digester-importer-jar-with-dependencies.jar
       -o [pathToBinaryFile] \
-      -e [comma separated list of experiment urls, optionally with names]
+      -e [comma separated list of experiment urls, optionally with names] -n [How empty (null) values are handled, e.g "0.0" will replace ane empty value with zeroes]
 ```
 Please note that the pathToBinaryFile refers to the location of the output binary file.